About The New Foundation

 Our Guiding Principles

-- We will respect everyone’s values and support the child and family without judgment
+- As a treatment team, we will respect everyone’s values and support the child and family without judgment.

-- We recognize that families define their own culture and have a different set of values
+- We recognize that families define their own culture and every family has a different set of values.

-- We will help the child and family identify and evaluate their recovery needs
+- Every child has different needs.
+We will help the child and family identify and evaluate their needs.

-- We will help the child and family understand the purpose behind the behavior and explore healthy and effective alternatives
+- All behavior has a purpose.
+We will help the child and family understand the purpose behind the behavior and explore healthy and effective alternatives to deal with needs.

-- We will be creative with the interventions utilized, recognizing that no single intervention works for everyone
+- We will be creative with the interventions utilized, recognizing that one intervention does not meet everyone’s needs

 Our mission is to help children and families heal through recovery and growth by identifying individual strengths and help them build new foundations.